MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

 ---
 title: Simulate remote network connectivity with Azure virtual networks
-description: Configure Azure resources to simulate remote network connectivity to Microsoft's Security Edge Solutions, Microsoft Entra Internet Access and Microsoft Entra Private Access. ms.service: network-access ms.topic: how-to ms.date: 10/30/2023 ms.author: joflore
+description: Configure Azure resources to simulate remote network connectivity to Microsoft's Security Edge Solutions with Global Secure Access. ms.service: network-access ms.topic: how-to ms.date: 11/28/2023 ms.author: joflore
 author: MicrosoftGuyJFlo
 manager: amycolannino
 ms.reviewer: absinh

+# Customer intent: As an IT administrator, I want to configure Global Secure Access with an Azure virtual network so I can better understand how the service can be implemented in my organization.
 ---
 # Create a remote network using Azure virtual networks